 The Social Innovation Fund (SIF) awards grants to identify, validate, and grow promising approaches to challenges facing local communities.
-SIF works with and through existing grantmaking institutions, or “grantmakers,” to direct resources to innovative community-based nonprofit organizations, or “subgrantees” focused on youth development, economic opportunity, and healthy futures.
+The SIF works with and through community-based organizations, or “grantmakers,” to direct resources to nonprofits, and state and local government entities, or “subgrantees” focused on youth development, economic opportunity, and healthy futures.

 The operating model of the Social Innovation Fund has been explicitly designed to advance these objectives and is distinguished by the following six key elements:

 The Social Innovation Fund (SIF) is committed to investing in innovative solutions that displace stale, ineffective programs.
 For the SIF, “social innovation” means “new ways to solve old problems that are faster, cost-effective, data-driven and lead to better results for the public good.”
 Although the practice of social innovation is commonly understood to be the invention and testing of new ideas, the SIF seeks to support innovations that have advanced beyond the beginning stages, are showing signs of effectiveness, and have the potential for greater scale.

 Too often, effective nonprofits lack the expertise, resources, or infrastructure to conduct meaningful evaluation that demonstrates impact and can take their programs from promising to proven.
 In fact, many grant programs do not adequately support program assessments.
 However, the SIF provides both technical assistance and funding for required evaluations of the Classic programs and the evaluation of the Pay for Success model.
 These evaluations will provide robust information about which programs and models works more effectively, costs less, or leads to better results for our country’s communities.
 To learn more, visit the SIF’s Evidence and Evaluation page.